varuncoderise/servv_wp_deployment/wordpress/wp-content/plugins/wp-fastest-cache/readme.txt

 You need to refresh a page twice.
 If a page is cached, at the bottom of the page there is a text like "&lt;!-- WP Fastest Cache file was created in 0.330816984177 seconds, on 08-01-14 9:01:35 --&gt;".

 = Does it work with Nginx? =
 Yes, it works with Nginx properly.
+Since Nginx doesn’t use an .htaccess file, you need to enable the Gzip compression and Browser Caching features manually.
+You can follow these tutorials: <a href="https://www.wpfastestcache.com/tutorial/how-to-enable-leverage-browser-caching-on-nginx/">How to Enable Leverage Browser Caching on Nginx</a> and <a href="https://www.wpfastestcache.com/tutorial/how-to-enable-gzip-on-nginx/">How to Enable Gzip on Nginx</a>

 = Does it work with IIS (Windows Server) ? =
 Yes, it works with IIS properly.